iid-ulaval/pyapnea/docs/tutorial.md

     Columns: [Leak, FlowRate, Obstructive, Hypopnea, ClearAirway, Apnea, ApneaEvent]
     Index: []

 No Obstructive event this night !
-At last, we can see the number of element in the dataset :
+At last, we can see the number of elements in the dataset :

     print(len(dataset))